Skip to content

 Pace and neutral pass rate

 Pace is plays per minute when the game is competitive — exclude two-minute drills and garbage time.
 Neutral pass rate is the share of plays that are passes when win probability sits between 25% and 75%.
-These two features capture how much volume each offense will generate, separate from how efficient that volume is.
+These two stats capture how much volume each offense will generate, separate from how efficient that volume is.
 The same offense at 70 plays per game produces dramatically more variance in totals than at 60.

 Weather and venue